- This event has passed.

 Sponsored by: Archaeological Institute of America

-This elaborately illustrated lecture will present the preliminary results of the current (2015-2020) excavations of the TAPHOS project (Tombs of Aidonia Preservation, Heritage, exploration Synergasia) at the Late Bronze Age cemetery of Aidonia in the southern Corinthia, Greece.
-The Mycenaean cemetery of Aidonia, discovered through looting followed by excavation in the 1970s and 1980s, consists of multi-burial chamber tombs containing material dating from the15th to late 13th centuries BCE.
+This elaborately illustrated lecture will present the preliminary results of the current (2015-2019, 2021) excavations of the TAPHOS project (Tombs of Aidonia Preservation, Heritage, exploration Synergasia) at the Late Bronze Age cemetery of Aidonia in the southern Corinthia, Greece.
+The Mycenaean cemetery of Aidonia, discovered through looting followed by excavation in the 1970s and 1980s, consists of multi-burial chamber tombs with material dating from the early 15th to late 13th centuries BCE.
 The tombs are remarkable for the high quality of construction and for the precious and numerous contents of the burials, including the so-called “Aidonia Treasure,” a group of objects that appeared illegally on the antiquities market during the 1990s.

 Short bibliography and/or website on lecture topic:

-K. Demakopoulou 1996.
-The Aidonia Treasure: Seals and Jewelry of the Aegean Late Bronze Age Athens: Ministry of Culture.
+K. Demakopoulou.
+The Aidonia Treasure: Seals and Jewelry of the Aegean Late Bronze Age Athens: Ministry of Culture, 1996.